hellostealth/stealth/docs/07-replies.md

 title: Replies
 ---

 Stealth replies can send one or more replies to a user.
 The supported reply types will depend on the specific messaging service you're using.
-Each service integration will detail it's supported reply types in it's respective docs.
+Each service integration will detail its supported reply types in its respective docs.

 However, here is a generic reply using text, delays, and suggestions.